© Matthias Freynschlag

 - Explaining Nature: Natural and Life Sciences

-For each subject area a price will be awarded (1st € 300,-; 2nd € 200,-; 3rd € 100,- ) to the best presentation, the winners will be announced during the final ceremony at the “Night of Excellence”.
-At this ceremony, the audience will choose the one presentation which will receive a Special Audience’s Choice award.
+In each subject area, three awards will be made to the best candidates: 1st € 300,-; 2nd € 200,-; 3rd € 100,-.
+The winners will be announced during the final ceremony at the “Night of Excellence”.
+At this ceremony, the audience will, additionally, choose the one presentation – across all disciplines – which will receive a Special Audience’s Choice award.

-Please submit the completed application form and in addition either a paper on the topic, the doctoral thesis or a chapter of doctoral thesis to .
-The deadline for submission: follows
+Please submit the completed application form and in addition either a paper on the topic, the doctoral thesis or a chapter of the doctoral thesis to .
+Extended submission deadline: 16 July 2023.

 The evaluation is performed in the 6 topical areas listed above by the members of the Scientific Committee.
-The members of the SC ensure that the quality and the presentations is weighed and valued in two evaluation rounds: abstract rating (2.1) & oral presentation (2.2).
+The members of the Committee ensure that the award is processed in two rounds of evalutaion: Abstract Rating (2.1) & Oral Presentation (2.2).
 The special audience’s award will be presented at the Night of Excellence ceremony (3).

-2.1) ABSTRACT RATING: Submitted abstracts to each topical area are evaluated following the criteria given below.
-The three best-ranked candidates in each topical area are invited to present their research in an public oral session.
+2.1) ABSTRACT RATING: Submissions – primarily on the basis of the submitted abstracts – will be assessed (rated) according to 9 criteria: Evaluation criteria.
+The three to five best-ranked candidates in each topical area are invited to present their research in an public event.

 3. “NIGHT OF EXCELLENCE” and AUDIENCE AWARD